Fractal burning: Process

-Safety
+Danger

 The danger lies in the process relying on high voltages, much higher than normal mains electricity.
 High voltages enable a potentially fatal current to pass through the body.
 The slightest contact with the equipment involved may result in death.
 At such high voltages, arc flashes are also a risk.

 Transformers from microwave ovens are frequently used for the technique because they are easily obtainable.
-They can produce voltages between 1,000 and 15,000 volts (2,000 volts is used by the modern electric chair, a device used to execute an individual by electrocution), and a fatal current of between 500 and 2,000 milliamps.
+They can produce voltages of around 2,100 volts (2,000 volts is used by the modern electric chair, a device used to execute an individual by electrocution), and a fatal current of between 500 and 2,000 milliamps.
 Even a tenth or a hundredth of that current could be fatal.
 Because of the galvanic isolation in the transformer, a ground fault circuit interrupter (GFCI) or residual-current device (RCD) will not be able to break the circuit in the event of an electric shock.

-A 2020 review noted that the mortality rate of fractal wood burning cases was "significant" and "exceedingly high."
+A 2020 review noted that the mortality rate of fractal wood burning cases was "significant" and "exceedingly high".
 The American Association of Woodturners has, on safety grounds, banned any demonstrations or sales related to the practice at its events, strongly discourages any of its chapters from promoting the practice, and refuses to publish information about the practice other than safety warnings.
 The Association of Woodturners of Great Britain has instituted the same policy.

 Other organisations that have warned against the practice include: